Xqhare/tyche/README.md

 ### Basic Usage:

-Import the functions you need, or just type `use tyche::prelude::*` to get it all.
+Import the functions you need, or just
 ```rust
 use tyche::prelude::*;

 ```
+to get it all and take a look.

+I would advice to start with the full example in the docs (or start of lib.rs).
+I would, I wrote it after all.